tarohi24/luigiflow/README.md

     --default-artifact-root ${ARTIFACTS_DIR}
 ```

 3. Implement a task.
-For example, the following task is a task just to print "hello".
+Let's take an example of `HelloTask`. `HelloTask `is a task just to print a parametrized message.
-   For more detailed explanations about how to implement a task, see the following section.

 ```python
 import luigi